vanzasetia/personal-website/src/blogs/redesigning-applying.md

 ## Updating the website with HTML view only

-I disabled the style sheet.
+I disabled the stylesheet.
 I was updating the HTML markup without CSS.

 Everything went well at this point.
 I started updating the HTML from the base layout until each specific page.